AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Result count {#result-count}

 The Query Editor has a maximum 50,000 row output.
 However, only 50 rows are displayed at one time in the Query Editor console.
-To change the number of rows displayed in the console, select the **[!UICONTROL Result count]** dropdown and choose from either 50, 100, or 150 values.
+To change the number of rows displayed in the console, select the **[!UICONTROL Result count]** dropdown and choose from either 50, 100, 150, 300, and 500 values.

 ![The Query Editor with the Result count dropdown highlighted.](../images/ui/query-editor/result-count.png)